compromise-evident/airgapFTP/README.md

 https://github.com/compromise-evident/airgapFTP/assets/75550631/4a9a4f20-4205-4f49-96c6-10445f4c7c2d

-See [LED.cpp](https://github.com/compromise-evident/airgapFTP/blob/main/Other/LED/LED.cpp) You may need to tilt the photoresistor away from the brightness as shown above. <br>
+See [LED.cpp](https://github.com/compromise-evident/airgapFTP/blob/main/Other/LED/LED.cpp) You may need to tilt the photoresistor away from the LED as shown above.
+Give it a dark enclosure. <br>
 <sub>*Receiving machine must have audio recording hardware at least like that of the Dell Latitude E5500 (made in 2008.) <br>
 If you own a modern thousand-dollar laptop, this just won't work; your microphone line is always noisy, even when disabled.<sub/>